0

 Competency vs. Behavior-Based Interviews

-You may have noticed that competency-based interview questions have a behavior aspect to them.
+You may have noticed that competency-based questions have a behavioral aspect to them.
 It begs the question: Why aren’t behavioral-based interview questions used when you want to assess something more tangible, such as skills, or knowledge?

 Behavior is an important part of competency, but it doesn’t represent the whole picture on its own.
 For example, someone may have an exceptional level of knowledge about the role but may lack the type of workplace behaviors that are critical to success in that role.
 It’s not an uncommon situation to encounter, especially if you’re hiring for leadership positions.
 Many candidates have years of experience and would be considered subject matter experts by all rights.
 Yet they may lack the type of behaviors your organization has found are critical to success in leadership positions.